About the Organization

 Since it’s their land, the church maintains final decision-making authority.
 But it has remained a thoroughly neighborhood effort all the way through.
 A committee of neighbors, including two church members, formed in early winter 2017 to coordinate procurement of building supplies, organize plot assignment, and prepare for a community work day.

-By all accounts, the 2017 growing season was very successful.
+We’ve had five successful growing seasons since!
 See, for example, some of what one family harvested via our Facebook page.